freelancing-solutions/gcp-database-as-a-service-stock-markets/Notes.md

 https://www.pseapi.com/

-PinyDesk database manager will run as an app engine instance and expose API's which will be utilized by GCP Functions
+database manager will run as an app engine instance and expose API's which will be utilized by GCP Functions